GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/emulate-css/index.md

 To emulate this condition:

 1. [Open the **Rendering** tab](/docs/devtools/rendering#open-rendering).
-1. Under the **Emulate CSS media feature `color-gamut`**, select one of the following from the dropdown list:
+1. Under the **Emulate CSS media feature `color-gamut`**, select one of the following from the drop-down list:

    - No emulation
    - `color-gamut:srgb`—approximately [sRGB](https://en.wikipedia.org/wiki/SRGB) gamut or more